-You might have read my blog about the Facebook dollar a day strategy.
-From the title, you should know what I will say about Facebook; when it’s done right, it’s a low-cost way to get ads in front of the right eyeballs.
+You might have read my blog about the Facebook dollar-a-day strategy.
+From the title, you should know what I will say about Facebook; when it’s done right, it’s a low-cost way to get ads in front of your target audience.

 Facebook Ad Pros:

 - When done right, you can run ads for $1-$4 daily budget and see results by targeting the right people.